 You’ll be surprised at how much stronger a team can become when they learn to trust each other with their feelings and thoughts.
 This fosters a more communicative environment where employees can voice their concerns, which doesn’t just benefit them, but the business, too.

 - Be a more vulnerable leader with your staff: When you’re open about feeling stressed—or even uncertain at times—what happens is that you’re allowing your employees to do the same.

 - Invest in self-improvement training: Now may be the best time to bring in a professional to facilitate training that gives your employees a better and stronger sense of self.
 You can start by looking into our Emotional Intelligence Training session which develops self-awareness and social perception, and our Self-Discovery with Myers-Briggs Training to help you create a working environment that’s better suited to your team.

 - Allow moments for virtual social interactions: Remind your employees that it’s okay to still have a good time even when times are rough and precarious.
 It could be something as simple as watching a movie together or challenging each other in a few rounds of Code Break.

 Employee mental health needs to be a priority for organizations under the best of circumstances.
-And in the midst of a global pandemic, this is makes it all the more important.
+And in the midst of a global pandemic, this makes it all the more important.